 This part of ISO/IEC 29500 defines a way to use IRIs (RFC 3987) to reference part resources inside a package.
 In particular, the scheme "pack" is introduced in accordance with the guidelines in RFC 4395.

-[Note: Schemes are the prefix in an IRI before the colon.
+[Note: Schemes are represented in an IRI by the prefix before the colon.
 A well-known example is "http". end note]

+An example of an IRI in the pack scheme is:

+pack://http%3c,,www.openxmlformats.org,my.container/a/b/foo.xml

+The substring between the double slash and the first single slash represents an IRI in the http scheme for a package, transformed to allow embedding within an IRI in the pack scheme.

-References from the outside of a package are absolute IRIs of this scheme, while those from the inside are relative IRIs, which are resolved to absolute IRIs of this scheme.
+References from outside a package are absolute IRIs of the pack scheme, while those from inside are relative IRIs, which are resolved to absolute IRIs of this scheme.

-The following terms are used as they are defined in RFC 3986: scheme, authority, path, segment, reserved characters, sub-delims, unreserved characters, pchar, pct-encoded characters, query, fragment, and resource.
+The following terms are used in accordance with RFC 3986: scheme, authority, path, segment, reserved characters, sub-delims, unreserved characters, pchar, pct-encoded characters, query, fragment, and resource.

 End of informative subclause.

 Pack Scheme